-Sometimes a victim of a crime may feel the need to take a leave of absence from school.
-If a student is considering a leave of absence based on the circumstances of a complaint, he/she should understand there may be financial aid implications in taking such leave.
-This should be discussed with financial aid personnel, and the Title IX Coordinator can assist in facilitating this conversation if desired.
+If a student is considering leaving based on the circumstances of a complaint they are a victim of, they should understand there may be financial aid complications.
+This should be discussed with financial aid personnel.
+The Title IX Coordinator can assist in facilitating this conversation, if desired.